 - The application will be checked for completeness at the point the application is submitted.
 Reducing the likelihood of the application being deemed invalid on receipt.

 - And, perhaps most importantly it should save you money.

-If you apply on paper we require FOUR copies of all forms and plans to be submitted to us.
 Information provided on the application form and accompanying drawings and documents will be made available on the internet.